MichaelSpatafore/openWebUI-Ollama/README.md

 The command should be entered in windows command prompt.

 **All the commads are entered in Windows WSL Feature from this point forward** After you have a wsl version running you need to install the linux version of Ollama.
+You also need to download an AI that you will be using such as llama3.3 in the given example.
 Ollama's website is "https://ollama.com/"

   "curl -fsSL https://ollama.com/install.sh | sh"

-To install ollama AI models you need to enter the command followed by the AI model name.
-For example,
-  "ollam pull llama3.3".
+   "ollam pull llama3.3"

 This is a website that lists their current models -> https://ollama.com/search

 The next steps are to download Open WebUI